InfoPark Kochi: Infopark Thrissur

 Infopark Thrissur is located at Koratty which is around 45 km from Kochi in Thrissur District.
 It is approximately 20 km from Cochin International Airport at Nedumbassery.
-The park is situated very close to the National Highway 47.
+The park is situated very close to the National Highway 544.
 Currently, Infopark, Thrissur possesses 30 acres of prime land.
 It is expected that some more land also will be added to the Park in the near future.
 Infrastructure development work for the Park has already commenced.
 The first set of IT Buildings of approximately 40,000 sft area with plug and play facilities is ready and companies have started setting-up operations at Thrissur.
 Phase-II additional 3,30 lakhs sft of space will be ready for allotment by October 2015.
-Close proximity to the airport and national highway with uninterrupted Power, Water and Connectivity has already generated keen interest among IT Entrepreneurs to commence operations from Infopark, Thrissur.

 Infopark Cherthala

 Located in Pallipuram village, Cherthala taluk of Alappuzha District.
 The total area of the park is 66 acres of which 60 acres has been notified as a sector-specific Special Economic Zone by the Ministry of Commerce, Government of India vide notification dated 8 June 2009.
 The First IT Building by Infopark having an area of 2.4 lakhs sq.ft is now ready for operations.
-Ready to move in Plug n Play options for Start-ups and Small Medium Companies and Warm shell options for Companies who are looking for a big scale space.
-The IT Building is well equipped to suit the IT Companies with Food courts, Conference Hall, Discussion Rooms, Game Zones, etc.

 Transportation

-There are a large number of private buses which operate into the InfoPark campus from different corners of Kochi city such as Aluva, downtown Ernakulam and Thripunithura.
-KURTC operates AC low-floor bus services to and from InfoPark.
+There are a small number of private buses which operate into the InfoPark campus from different corners of Kochi city such as Aluva, downtown Ernakulam and Thripunithura.
+Mostly private bus will not come on time and working people need to commute via Auto rickshaws or Taxis.

 A boat service runs between Vyttila Mobility Hub and Kakkanad jetty, which is located close to the InfoPark Expressway.
 This ferry covers the distance between Vyttila and Kakkanad in 20 minutes.
+KMRL operates AC low-floor feeder bus services from Kakkanad Water metro station to InfoPark.

 The Kochi Metro rail has planned its extension to Kakkanad from Kaloor Stadium.
 This extension will terminate at InfoPark with a metro station each at Phase-I and Phase-II campuses, thus giving efficient metro rail connectivity to the IT park.

 The lack of transport connectivity to Infopark at Kakkanad is a big hurdle for the 30,000 workforces.
 At a workshop on ‘Connecting the Dots on Public Transport’, recently organized by CPPR and WTC, Kochi has come up with a slew of proposals to develop public transport in the area.
 These, include re-routing of buses or providing additional bus services to the area, introducing modern transportation infrastructure such as demand-based bus systems and improving existing water and road connectivity to the area.